 If you are living on campus, or within the catchment area, we encourage you to register with our campus based National Health Service (NHS) Health Centre.
 If you are under 25, please arrange to have the Men ACWY vaccine as soon as possible.

-You will be able to register with the Health Centre via the Online Enrolment Dashboard.
+You will be able to register with the Health Centre via the Enrolment Dashboard.

 You'll need the following information to register:

-Term-time address - if you are living on campus you won’t know your term time address in advance, therefore, on the online enrolment dashboard you will be asked to provide permission for the University to pass your address details to the Health Centre to complete your registration.
+Term-time address - if you are living on campus you will not know your term time address in advance, therefore, you will be asked to provide permission for the University to pass your address details to the Health Centre to complete your registration.

 NHS number - international students new to the UK will not have an NHS number.